Devam153/news-summariser/README.md

 Hugging face space link - https://huggingface.co/spaces/devam153/news-summariser

 So originally this used Google's Gemini API, but in Hugging Face Spaces I kept hitting rate limits and permission errors (turns out cloud APIs can be fussy about where they're called from).

-Tried using Transformers too, but Spaces got grumpy about cache paths (`/.cache permission denied, bruh).
+Tried using Transformers too, but Spaces got grumpy about cache paths (`/.cache permission denied).

 So now I'm keeping it simple with: